 Parents/guardians and members of the public have the right to inspect any instructional material used as part of their child's educational curriculum pursuant to School Board Policy 7:15, Student and Family Privacy Rights.
+If you believe that curriculum, instructional materials, or programs violate rights guaranteed by any law or Board policy, you may file a complaint under the District's uniform grievance policy.
 Please complete a Request to Inspect Curriculum and/or Instructional Materials form.